 You must produce an accurate valuation of everything the deceased owned at the date of death – property, bank accounts, investments, pensions, vehicles, personal possessions – minus any outstanding debts such as mortgages, loans, and credit card balances.
 Contact every financial institution individually and ask for the balance as at the date of death.
 For property, an estate agent’s written market appraisal is usually sufficient unless the estate is complex or HMRC is likely to challenge the figure.
 Full guidance is available on gov.uk – Valuing the estate of someone who died.

-Once you have valued the estate and completed the inheritance tax forms (if applicable), you can apply for a grant of probate.
-This is the legal document that gives you authority to access and distribute the estate.
+Once you have valued the estate and dealt with any inheritance tax reporting, you can apply for a grant of probate.
+This is the legal document that confirms your authority to access and distribute the estate.
 Most assets above modest thresholds cannot be released without it.
 Our step-by-step guide to applying for probate covers the full application process, forms, and fees.

 7. Settle debts and notify creditors

 Before distributing anything to beneficiaries, you must pay all outstanding debts.
 To protect yourself from unknown creditors, place a deceased estates notice in The Gazette (the official UK public record) and a local newspaper.
-This starts a two-month-and-one-day window during which creditors can come forward.
-After that period, you are protected from claims you could not reasonably have known about — provided you made a reasonable search.
+This starts a window of two months and one day during which creditors can come forward.
+After that period, you are protected from claims you could not reasonably have known about, provided you also made a reasonable search (The Gazette – creditor notices guidance).

 8. Distribute the estate to beneficiaries

 Once debts, taxes, and expenses have been paid, you distribute what remains to the beneficiaries in accordance with the will.
-Specific gifts (a named item, a fixed sum) are dealt with first; the residue (what’s left) passes to the residuary beneficiaries.
+Specific gifts (a named item, a fixed sum) are dealt with first; the residue (what is left) passes to the residuary beneficiaries.

-Throughout the administration, you must keep a detailed record of every transaction — every asset collected, every debt paid, every distribution made.
-At the end, produce a set of estate accounts for the beneficiaries showing how the estate was valued and how it was dealt with.
-This protects you as executor and provides transparency to the people who have inherited.
+Throughout the administration, keep a detailed record of every transaction – every asset collected, every debt paid, every distribution made.
+At the end, produce a set of estate accounts for the beneficiaries showing how the estate was valued and dealt with.
+Before you make the final distribution, make sure any income tax or capital gains tax arising during the administration period has been settled with HMRC (covered in the liability section below).
+This protects you and gives the people who have inherited a clear picture.

-Yes, and this is the part of the role that catches people out.
 As executor, you take on personal legal liability for the proper administration of the estate.
-If you make a mistake, you can be held personally responsible.
+If you get it wrong, you can be held personally responsible, and in some cases pay out of your own pocket.
+This is the part of the role that catches people out.

 - Selling estate property for less than its market value